varjagg/varjagg.github.io/_posts/2018-11-03-am-eurisko-lenat-documents.md

 Sharing here a small collection of documents by Douglas B. Lenat related to design AM and EURISKO that I assembled over the years.
 These are among the most famous programs of symbolic AI era.
 They represent so-called 'discovery systems'.
 Unlike expert systems, they run loosely-constrained heuristic search in a complex problem domain.

 AM was Lenat's [doctoral thesis](docs/am-eurisko/a155378.pdf) and the first attempt of such kind.
-Unfortunately, it's all described in rather informal pseudocode, a decision that led to a later criticism.
-Lenat has responded to the criticism in one of the better known publications, [Why AM and EURISKO appear to work](docs/am-eurisko/Why_AM_and_EURISKO_Appear_to_Work.pdf).
+Unfortunately, it's all described in rather informal pseudocode, a decision that led to a number of misunderstandings in follow-up criticism.
+Lenat has responded to that in one of the better known publications, [Why AM and EURISKO appear to work](docs/am-eurisko/Why_AM_and_EURISKO_Appear_to_Work.pdf).

 AM was built around concept formation process utilizing a set of pre-defined heuristics.
 EURISKO takes it a step further, adding the mechanism of running discovery search on its own heuristics.
 Both are specimen of what we could call 'Lisp-complete' programs: designs that require Lisp or its hypothetical, similarly metacircular equivalent to function.
 Their style was idiomatic to INTERLISP of 1970s, making heavy use of FEXPRs and self-modification of code.